jbampton/tooling-docs/apache-trusted-release/data-model.md

 Releases are related groups of packages.
 Candidate releases go through stages and these have phases.
 When approved to be released the stage is moved to current.
-Currrent releases have initial phases to distribute and announce the release.
+Current releases have initial phases to distribute and announce the release.

 1. Storage key
 2. Stage